M2M (band)

 M2M is a Norwegian pop duo comprising Marit Larsen and Marion Raven.
 Larsen and Raven had been friends since the age of five and formed a music duo when they were eight.
 They released a children's album in 1996 when Larsen was 12 and Raven was 11, under the name "Marit & Marion".
 The album was nominated for a Spellemannprisen award and the band changed their name to M2M after signing a record deal with Atlantic Records in 1998.
 M2M were frequently praised for writing most of their songs and performing their own instruments, something that was considered to set them apart from the majority of teen pop music artists.

 Their debut single, "Don't Say You Love Me" (1999), was both a critical and commercial success, and remained their biggest hit.
-Their debut album, Shades of Purple (2000), was critically acclaimed and sold over 1.5 million units worldwide.
-Despite critical acclaim, their second album, The Big Room (2001), did not perform as well commercially, and the duo broke up in 2002, with each pursuing a solo career.
+Their debut album, Shades of Purple (2000), was critically well-received and sold over 1.5 million units worldwide.
+Despite critical success, their second album, The Big Room (2001), did not perform as well commercially, and the duo broke up in 2002, with each pursuing a solo career.
 A greatest hits album, The Day You Went Away: The Best of M2M (2003), was released after they disbanded.
 M2M sold over 2 million albums.

 After a 22-year hiatus, the duo reunited in September 2024, and announced a world tour in 2025.
 An EP of re-recordings of their greatest hits, titled Still in My Dreams, was released on 8 May 2025, marking their first release in over 20 years.